Hundreds of bites lead to remedy for snake venom

-A US-American snake enthusiast administered ever higher doses of snake venom to himself.
-Eventually he was able to be bitten by various venomous snakes.
+Sometimes medical progress comes from a surprising direction: Tim Friede, an American snake enthusiast, administered ever larger doses of snake venom to himself so that he was finally able to be bitten by various venomous snakes.
 In doing so, he made an extraordinary medical development possible.

 Donor allowed himself to be bitten by snakes for years